manyducksco/borf/packages/elemental/README.md

 ## Questions / Design

-- Does this support built-in stores (`http`, `document`, `router`, `language`)?
-Leaning toward no.
-- Should attributes be written in HTML in `kebab-case` but passed to the component in `camelCase`?
-HTML is not case sensitive and JS is, and JS doesn't deal well with dashes in property names.
+- Should attributes be written in HTML in `kebab-case` but passed to the element in `camelCase`?
+HTML is not case sensitive but JS is, and JS doesn't deal well with dashes in property names.
-- Re-exports a subset of hooks and classes from `@borf/browser`.
-Meant to be used as an alternative.
-- No "page-level" stores, just local ones as custom elements?